Many independent schools and universities are looking for ways to do more with their data.

-Or go even further and take some clippings from the school newspaper to remind students what was going on around the time the graduated!
+Or go even further and take some clippings from the school newspaper to remind students what was going on around the time they graduated!

 You could take the same approach if a former student played on a sports team or was a member of an academic or social club.
-Bringing up memories of the big game, the theater club’s annual production, or another big event in someone’s life is a great way independent school can be more data-driven and donor centric.
+Bringing up memories of the big game, the theater club’s annual production or another significant event in someone’s life is a great way independent schools can be more data-driven and donor centric.

-While it’s great to bring up those old memories, it’s also important to think about where a donor is now.
+It’s great to bring up those memories.
+But it’s also important to think about where someone is now.

 So, you should not be reaching out to these groups with the same message.

-And parents of alumni will need a very different message all together.
+And parents of alumni will need a very different message altogether.
 You will need to create messages that inspire this group to provide the next generation with the same opportunities their children had as students at your school.

 It’s great if you’re thinking about ways your independent school can be more data driven.
 After all, it’s not always easy to make a change and try something different.

-Our biggest piece of advice is to use your data to appeal to a donor’s sense of identity.
 Educational institutions have a natural opening here.
-After all, your donors spent four important years of their life as a student there.
+After all, your donors spent four important years of their life there as students.
 Or they are probably the parent of a child who did or is currently.

-The key is using your data to remind them of that.
-And then showing them how they can provide a similar experience for the next generation.
+The key is using your data to remind them of that and showing them how they can provide a similar experience for the next generation.